Kevin Newman Player Props: Reds vs. Marlins

-On Monday, Kevin Newman (.250 on-base percentage in past 10 games, 64 points below season-long percentage) and the Cincinnati Reds play the Miami Marlins, whose starting pitcher will be Eury Perez.
-First pitch is at 6:40 PM ET.
+The Cincinnati Reds and Kevin Newman, who went 1-for-3 last time in action, battle Braxton Garrett and the Miami Marlins at Great American Ball Park, Tuesday at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Nationals.
+He had a one-hit showing in his last game (1-for-3) against the Marlins.

 Kevin Newman Game Info & Props vs. the Marlins